rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 ### The Rust/Cargo logo should be under a copyright license that allows modification and sharing, like a CC license:

+(This does not either require or prevent the use of a trademark license with other requirements.)

 - No
 - Yes, but only if it’s used for something that has nothing to do with software
-- Yes, and it can be used even for software
+- Yes, and the license must qualify as Open Source

 > **justification**
 >